williamgrosset/fokus/README.md

 ## How to contribute
 1. Let me know about your idea (williamhgrosset@gmail.com) - I'd love to hear from you. :)
 1. Fork this repository and run ```npm i``` to install dependencies.
 2. Create a branch and complete any necessary changes or features.
-For browserify bundling with watchify, run ```npm run watch```.
+For bundling with watchify, run ```npm run watch```.
 3. Submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 *This is my first time using React, so any feedback is appreciated!*

 ## F.A.Q.
 ### Why am I making this?
 I have started to notice that I subconciously go to websites that I do not actually want to be on.
-Individuals seek stimulus, so we happen to jump on board with anything to distract our mind when we get bored.
+Individuals seek stimulus, so we happen to distract our mind when we get bored.
 Whether it is Facebook, Twitch, Reddit, or any other domain - when I am working, I want to be completely focused on what is currently important.
 We are all guilty of this, but we can fix it.

 ### "Domain blocking has already been solved."
 Not exactly.
 Most extensions are a bit overkill with their design and functionality.
 I want to build something that I can easily use everyday and be able to practice meditation when I need it the most.